A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Organic compounds are chemical compounds that contain carbon and hydrogen atoms.
-They are the building blocks of all living things, and they are found in a wide variety of products, including food, clothing, and pharmaceuticals.
+They are the building blocks of all living things and are found in a wide variety of products, including food, clothing, and pharmaceuticals.

 Basic Concepts